-- To receive and adopt the Group Strategic Report, Directors' Report and Financial Statements for the year ended 31 December 2020 contained in the document entitled "Annual Report and Financial Statements 2020". - 2.
+- To receive and adopt the Group Strategic Report, Directors' Report and Financial Statements for the year ended 31 December 2021 contained in the document entitled "Annual Report and Financial Statements 2021". - 2.
 To ratify the payment of a final dividend of 6.0p per ordinary share as the final dividend. - 3.
-To re-elect A. S. Perloff who is retiring by rotation, as a Director. - 4.
-To re-elect J. H. Perloff who is retiring by rotation, as a Director. - 5.
-To reappoint new auditors Crowe U.K. LLP and to authorise the Directors to determine their remuneration.
+To re-elect P. M. Kellner who is retiring by rotation, as a Director. - 4.
+To re-elect B .R.
+Galan who is retiring by rotation, as a Director. - 5.
+To reappoint auditors Crowe U.K. LLP and to authorise the Directors to determine their remuneration.